Member | Established: 1999 | Member since 1977

 SMO 7: International Financial Reporting Standards

-Since IEC-IAB has no responsibility for IFRS adoption, it focuses on supporting its members with implementation and application by offering workshops and continuing professional development courses on the standards and developments in the area.
+Since ITAA has no responsibility for IFRS adoption, it focuses on supporting its members with implementation and application by offering workshops and continuing professional development courses on the standards and developments in the area.
 It also supports members with information, tools, and professional literature via its website.

 Disclaimer